m4xy07/CropStation/README.md

+## This project is currently being reworked and built entirely from scratch to utilize Raspb erry Pi and advanced AI Models.
+Check it out the development [here](https://github.com/m4xy07/CropSense-Pi

 ## Aim and Objective of the Arduino Based Crop and Weather Suitability Station

 This project aims to create a comprehensive weather station that monitors various environmental parameters and analyzes their suitability for crop growth.